NASA Astronaut Is The First Ever To Sequence RNA In Space

 — SciTech FliX (@SciTechFliX) August 31, 2018

-While the successful sequencing of DNA had already been conducted on board the space station in August 2016, this is the first time that anyone has performed the same operation on RNA.
+While the successful sequencing of DNA had already been conducted onboard the space station in August, 2016, this is the first time that anyone has performed the same operation on RNA.

 “Within the first few minutes, more than 15,000 RNA molecules had been sequenced, matching and surpassing many ground sequencing runs.
 The run continued for 48 hours,” detailed NASA officials.